timothee-peron/pytrainbrick/README.md

 python pytrainbrick\main.py
 ```

-Now power on the lego duplo train on a circular track.
-Its led color should change to red.
-It will perform some accelerations and stops.
-Some sounds will be played.
+Now power on the lego duplo train on a *circular track*.
+In order to connect, the train LED must be blinking.

+The included demo has the following features:
+  - color change
+  - acceleration, stops, reverse
+  - sounds
 Unlike using official app to control the train, the train motor will not stop if it encounters resistance.